harlexkhal/Microverse-Porfolio-Website/README.md

 * Integration of formspree for submission of contact details in contact section
 * Interactive CSS animations
 * Launched and deployed to github pages ([Live Demo](https://harlexkhal.github.io/Microverse-Porfolio-Website/))
+* Implemented navigation menu on mobile with JavaScript events

 ## Built With

 - Lighthouse (An open-source, automated tool for improving the quality of web pages.
 It has audits for performance, accessibility, progressive web apps, SEO and more).
 - Webhint (A customizable linting tool that helps you improve your site's accessibility, speed, cross-browser compatibility, and more by checking your code for best practices and common errors).
 - Stylelint (A mighty, modern linter that helps you avoid errors and enforce conventions in your styles).
+- ESlint (A mighty, modern linter that helps you avoid errors and enforce conventions in JavaScript codes)

 To get a local copy up and running follow these simple example steps.